MunDo12138/UI-UX_Metaverse/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-## Available Scripts
+## 📜 Available Scripts

-- `npm run dev` - Starts the development server
+- `npm run dev` - Starts the development server on port 3000
-- `npm run build` - Builds the application for production
+- `npm run build` - Builds the application and exports static files
 - `npm run start` - Starts the production server
 - `npm run lint` - Runs ESLint for code quality checks